KostivAndrii/learning/ansible/README.md

 Ansible role to setup and configure Jenkins + separated Java role in dependencies.

-In Role Default Variables it's possible to set
+In Role Default Variables it's possible to change/set:

    **jenkins_admin_username**